SJV-S/OpenCelerator/README.md

 A Python implementation of the Standard Celeration Chart (SCC).
 The SCC is a versatile graphing tool used in the field of Precision Teaching for analysis of response frequencies.
 I'm currently working on cleaning the code and fixing bugs.
 The goal is a simple and easy to use app for charting on desktop.

-Tutorial: link
+- Tutorial: link
-Download: link
+- Download: link
-Contact: link
+- Contact: link

-## Features:
+# Features
 - Data import and export
 - Direct data entry
 - Phase lines